Bottle Shock: Plot

-Sommelier and wine shop owner Steven Spurrier (Alan Rickman), a British expatriate living in Paris, is concerned with how to save his business in his daily conversation with Maurice (Dennis Farina), a wine lover from Milwaukee who is Spurrier's regular (sometimes only) customer.
-He concocts a plan to hold a blind taste-test intended to introduce Parisians to the quality wines coming from elsewhere in the world.
+Sommelier and wine shop owner Steven Spurrier, a British expatriate living in Paris, is concerned with how to save his business in his daily conversation with Maurice, a wine lover from Milwaukee who is Spurrier's regular (sometimes only) customer.
+He devises a plan to conduct a blind taste test intended to introduce Parisians to the high-quality wines from around the world.

-Spurrier travels to the not-yet-famous Napa Valley in search of contestants for his Judgment of Paris taste test, where a chance meeting introduces him to founding vintner Jim Barrett (Bill Pullman) of Chateau Montelena.
+Spurrier travels to the not-yet-famous Napa Valley in search of contestants for his Judgment of Paris taste test, where a chance meeting introduces him to founding vintner Jim Barrett of Chateau Montelena.
 Barrett wants no part in it, believing it to be a set-up designed by the French to humiliate New World wine producers.
-Barrett's son, Bo (Chris Pine), secretly passes Spurrier a couple of bottles of the Chateau's chardonnay for the competition.
-Comely and nonconformist university graduate student Sam Fulton (Rachael Taylor) arrives at Chateau Montelena seeking an internship, and is promptly put to work while stirring up interest among Bo and vineyard foreman Gustavo (Freddy Rodriguez).
+Barrett's son, Bo, secretly passes Spurrier a couple of bottles of the Chateau's chardonnay for the competition.
+Comely and nonconformist university graduate student Sam Fulton arrives at Chateau Montelena in search of an internship.
+She is promptly put to work while stirring up interest among Bo and the vineyard foreman Gustavo Brambila.

-Due to reductionist techniques in wine making (the absence/reduction of oxygen during the wine making process), the chardonnay has turned brown in the bottles, causing Barrett Sr. to call for the whole vintage to be carted away for dumping.
+Due to reductive techniques in wine making (the absence or reduction of oxygen during the wine-making process), the Chardonnay has turned brown in the bottles, causing Barrett Sr. to call for the whole vintage to be carted away for dumping.
 But Bo discovers the brown color is only temporary and races back home.
 On the way back to Chateau Montelena, however, Bo's truck runs out of gas, forcing him and Sam to find someone to help them out.
 After several unsuccessful attempts on Bo's part, Sam takes over and gets a driver (who turns out to be a police officer) to pull over by exposing her breasts.
 Even though she could get arrested for indecent exposure, the officer agrees to help them out.
-Bo eventually manages to recover the vintage, thanks to the help of local bar owner Joe (Eliza Dushku) who had intercepted the bottles on the way to the dump, intending to recycle the bottles.
+Bo eventually manages to recover the vintage, thanks to the help of local bar owner Joe, who had intercepted the bottles on their way to the dump, intending to recycle them.